cp2k/cp2k/README_cmake.md

 What is known to fail sometimes

-- Nvidia hpc sdk : The location of the cuda maths libraries has changed recently.
+- Nvidia HPC SDK: The location of the cuda maths libraries has changed recently.
 While CUDA support will be detected, the cuda maths libraries may not.

 - HIP : CMAKE support of ROCM is still under development and is known to fail